Felix-Dietrich/rppico_webradio/docs/readme.md

 - [Class D Amplifier Breakout - MAX98357A](https://www.adafruit.com/product/3006)

 ## How it works
+TBD
 - Process diagrams
+- Fetching the mp3 stream
+- The MP3 decoder
+  - Why MP3?
 - The equalizer
+  - Filtertypes
+  - Time vs. frequency domain
+- The I2S Interface
+- Some considerations on timing
+- The Audio amplifier
 - Volume Control and station selection